 Customizing the Sign In Page

-If you flag the option to add a full width background image, press the Upload your Image button.
+If you flag the option to add a full-width background image, press the Upload your Image button.
 Suggested image dimensions are at least 1280×720 px.
+If you have activated (or plan to activate) a public catalog in your platform, consider using a smaller image, since the area dedicated to the background image is partially overlapped by the catalog area.
 If you want to delete the image, select the red trash can icon.

-In the Login Form section, you can flag the option to hide the standard LMS login form and show only the SSO buttons for login (Gmail, OKTA, LinkedIn, etc).
+In the Login Form section, you can flag the option to hide the standard platform login form and show only the SSO buttons for login (Gmail, OKTA, LinkedIn, etc) both on desktop and on mobile.
 Please note that you should have your SSO integration properly configured and tested before flagging this option.

 In the Colors section, you can select the colors of each kind of font in your platform.
 Enter the HEX codes into the corresponding text boxes, or select colors using the color wheels.